Authentic Lessons for 21st Century Learning

 Show slide 3.
 Introduce the Card Sort Activity.
 Pass out Card Sort Cards to groups of 2 or 3.
 Have participants sort the cards into two different categories based upon the instructions on the slide.

-As groups are sorting their questions, briefly explain the T-Chart strategy, and distribute the T-Chart Essential Questions handout so that each group can record the characteristics that are common for each of the two types they have sorted their questions into.
+As groups are sorting their questions, briefly explain the T-Chart strategy, and distribute the T-Chart Essential Questions handout.
+Each group can record the common characteristics of their two question categories.

 Invite groups to discuss the differences between the two types of questions among themselves and come up with a way to summarize the difference between the two types for the other participants.